Vagabond Life Lesson #2 — Connection

 Pictured above: My son Jonas and longtime friend Greg after visiting the Musical Instrument Museum in Scottsdale, AZ

-One of the most significant and meaningful aspects of my travels for me was visiting with cousins around the country (about nine of them), some of whom I hadn’t seen in 25–35 years.
-Of the many treasured moments, one that stood out was while I was in Portland, Oregon.
 I had the opportunity to visit with two cousins, Dean and Zara, and their respective families.
 Incredible as it may seem, they had never met even though they only lived about five blocks from each other!
 We all had dinner together one night at a local restaurant just a few minutes walk from each of their homes.
-It was absolutely magical and electric!
+It was magical and electric!
 And a load of fun!

-Mountain bike riding around the drought-stricken Great Salt Lake with my cousin Shelly in Salt Lake City, Utah
+Mountain bike riding around the drought-stricken Great Salt Lake with my cousin Shelly in Salt Lake City, Utah.

 A second highlight of my trip was spending a week of quality time with my son, Jonas, whom I had flown out from California to meet me in Arizona during his winter break from college.
-I had been visiting my cousin Shelly in Utah and drove down to Phoenix to pick him up there.
+I had been visiting my cousin Shelly in Utah, and drove down to Phoenix to pick him up there.

 How my Connections influence me today

-This underscores the need to be intentional if we truly value relationships.
+This underscores the need to be intentional if we genuinely value relationships.
 I recognized how important it is to put myself in the position to be connected, create invitations for others to connect with me, and be more receptive to invitations I receive rather than let them hang unanswered or brush them off.

 One of the significant shifts I’ve made in the past year is making it a priority to proactively build community around me.
 No longer do I wish to tolerate what had become the status quo before my Vagabond Adventure.